-- (2) Part II of the exam will be limited in subject-matter scope.
-That is, Part II will not be comprehensive in subject matter across the entire course. - (3) Part II will be administered on an open-book basis.
-You may bring with you any paper-based notes and books you like.
-But no electronic, digital, or interactive resources may be used or referenced, with the exception of (A) a device you are using to type your response (e.g., a laptop running appropriate exam software in accordance with applicable policies), and (B) a watch with no other functions than timekeeping.
-The following are some specifics in answer to questions I've gotten in the past: - (i) Binders holding paper sheets and tabs in paper sheets are fine.
-For instance, if your casebook is in a binder, that's fine. - (ii) No phones.
-No calculators.
-No smart watches or other watches with functions other than timekeeping.
-Nothing that looks like a smart watch. - (iii) A digital watch that has an alarm function and a stop watch in addition to providing the time of day is permitted.
-But under no circumstances may your watch beep or emit noise. - (iv) No accessing the internet, e-mail, text messaging, the world wide web, etc. - (v) If you want to access a textbook or dictionary, you'll need to have it on paper.
-You cannot, for instance, access an e-book using an iPad or other tablet. - (vi) With regard to a computing device you use to type your exam, you may not venture outside the confines of the exam software to access files, etc. - (4) I anticipate that the total duration of Part II will be one hour and 15 minutes (1.25 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 45 minutes. - (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
+The following are some specifics in answer to questions I've gotten in the past about the open-book nature of the essay portion of exams:

+- (i) Binders holding paper sheets and tabs in paper sheets are fine.
+For instance, if your casebookoutline is in a binder, that's fine. - (ii) No phones.
+No calculators. - (iii) No smart watches or other watches with functions other than timekeeping.
+Nothing that looks like a smart watch. - (iiiiv) A digital watch that has an alarm function and a stop watch in addition to providing the time of day is permitted.
+But under no circumstances may your watch beep or emit noise. - (ivv) No accessing the internet, e-mail, text messaging, the world wide web, etc. - (vvi) If you want to access a textbook or dictionary, you'll need to have it on paper.
+You cannot, for instance, access an e-book using an iPad or other tablet.

+- (vivii) With regard to a computing device you use to type your exam, you may not venture outside the confines of the exam software to access files, etc. - (4) I anticipate that the total duration of Part II will be one hour and 15 minutes (1.25 two hours (2 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 4590 minutes. - (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
 During the RO Period you may not begin recording the response upon which you will be graded.
 That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which in some places is sometimes labeled a "green book") during the RO Period. - (6) During the EW Period you are permitted to write your response.
-For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period.

-- (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
+For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period. - (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
 Thus, I encourage concision, focus, and organization in your written response, and I will look upon it favorably when grading. - (8) I anticipate that you will have the choice of typing or handwriting your response to Part II.
 The typing of exams will be in accordance with any applicable policy for the use of computers to write exams. - (9) I do not re-use essay questions. - 10-3.
 Toward the end of the semester, I may release an exam prospectus that provides additional information about the exam and how I recommend preparing. - 10-4.
 I have an Exam Archive with my exams from past courses.
 It is publicly accessible online.
 There is a link on ericejohnson.com, or you can use the direct URL: http://ericejohnson.com/exam_archive/.